quicwg/load-balancers/draft-ietf-quic-retry-offload.md

 ## Consistent Treatment of Initials

-Retry Offloads MUST treat Initial packets from the same connection with a uniform policy.
+Retry Offloads SHOULD treat Initial packets from the same connection with a uniform policy.
 Initial packets of the first and second client flight can be difficult to distinguish without expensive decryption of the contents, which is unsuitable under the conditions of a DDoS attack.
 If the first packet of a